vishbhat8/ARC-AGI-Solution/README.md

 The problems from ARC-AGI can be classified into 2 types, based on my understanding of the official publication:

-a) Fill-in-the-blanks type problems usually involving symmetry
+1. Fill-in-the-blanks type problems usually involving symmetry
-b) Goal-directedness problems
+1. Goal-directedness problems

 Most problems of the first type can be solved by taking the mirror images of the input along either x or y or diagonal axes, so I will not be addressing them immediately.
 We can come back to them later.